bebasid/bebasid/README.en.md

 If this hosts is not suitable for you, and using DNS or DoH/DoT version please visit the [BebasDNS](https://github.com/bebasid/bebasdns) repo to use it.

 #### **Other Usages**:
-For other usage tutorial, please visit [OTHER USAGES](https://github.com/bebasid/bebasid/blob/master/dev/readme/USAGE.en.md) if you understand the usages.
+For other usage tutorials, please visit [OTHER USAGES](https://github.com/bebasid/bebasid/blob/master/dev/readme/USAGE.en.md) if you understand the usage.

-## Contributing, Question and Request
+## Contributing, Question, and Request

 Please head to [CONTRIBUTING](https://github.com/bebasid/bebasid/blob/master/CONTRIBUTING.md) for the contributing guidelines.